IBUNHABIBU/react/my-app/README.md

 Name: Leibinger-PRM-6K - Electronics\
 Description:\
-1- I have checked the  touch function and if necessary recalibrate \
+1- I have checked the  touch function it is OK \
-2- I have checked the  display contrast and if necessary readjust \
+2- I have checked the  display contrast it is OK \
-3- I have checked the  battery condition if necessary
+3- I have checked the  battery condition is OK

 Name: Leibinger-PRM-6K - Device in general\
 Description:\
-1- I have checked all the settings and if necessary set up again (drop control, cam, actual pressure and requested pressure, make samples \
+1- I have checked all the settings (drop control, cam, actual pressure and requested pressure, make samples) and tested OK \
 2- I have cleaned the housing